Do Go On - 369 - The Night Witches

 So do you mean water bombs?

-No, they were like proper bombs.
+No, they were proper bombs?

-Bricks, they would just throw bricks.
+They would just throw bricks.

 Explosive bricks.